MSeqDR mvTool Documentation

 In the API mode, users can use the UNIX curl command to remotely upload a file in VCF, HGVS, or classical mtDNA variant formats to retrieve annotation back as either JSON or annotated VCF files.
 There are three ways to access MSeqDR mvTool API, using syntax similar to the following example commands:

 - VCF input, new VCF returned with MSeqDR annotations appended to INFO column: curl ‐s ‐X POST https://mseqdr.org/mtannotapi.php?format=cpmvcf –data‐binary @demo00001.MT.vcf ‐o demo00001.MT.annot.vcf

 - VCF input, JSON return, with full annotation details: curl ‐s ‐X POST https://mseqdr.org/mtannotapi.php?format=vcf –data‐binary @demo00001.MT.vcf ‐o demo00001.MT.vcf.json

 - HGVS or classical mtDNA variant input formats, JSON return, with full annotations: curl ‐s ‐X POST https://mseqdr.org/mtannotapi.php?format=hgvs –data‐binary @mvtool_hgvs.txt ‐o mvtool_hgvs.txt.json

-Input mtDNA variants in any of the 7 major formats, mixed formats input is supported.
-The results are returned as multiple html tables, as well as a downloadable combined Excel file.
-An API is implemented, which takes inputs in VCF, HGVS, or classical mtDNA variant nomenclatures, and returns annotated vcf or json outputs.2016-06-18mvToo V1.0 was presented during the MSeqDR/Genesis Tutorial Workshop at UMDF Mitochondrial Medicine 2016.
+Input mtDNA variants in any of the 7 major formats, mixed formats input are supported.
+The results are returned as multiple HTML tables, as well as a downloadable combined Excel file.
+An API is implemented, which takes inputs in VCF, HGVS, or classical mtDNA variant nomenclatures, and returns annotated vcf or JSON outputs.2016-06-18mvToo V1.0 was presented during the MSeqDR/Genesis Tutorial Workshop at UMDF Mitochondrial Medicine 2016.